Icarus Transfigured by m. l. teague (page 56)

 “Then you dreamt it.
 You can’t even get laid in your dreams.”

-Aiden’s complexion suddenly resembled chalk.
+Aiden’s complexion resembled chalk.

 “And she said her name was Amber Monet?”